Jxck-S/opensprinkler-docker/README.md

 > [!IMPORTANT]
 > **Scope & Functionality**:
 > *   This is **NOT a Home Assistant Integration**.
 It does not create entities (sensors, switches) in Home Assistant.
-For that, we recommend using the [Hass OpenSprinkler Integration](https://github.com/vinteo/hass-opensprinkler) alongside this Add-on.
+For that, we recommend using the [Hass OpenSprinkler Integration](https://github.com/vinteo/hass-opensprinkler)  this Add-on.
 > *   It is an **Add-on** that runs the full OpenSprinkler Firmware as a container.
 Use it to connect to remote stations (HTTP) or use the Web UI directly.
 > *   **GPIO Support**: While the build includes `liblgpio`, driving GPIO pins on a Raspberry Pi from within this Add-on container is **Untested** and may not work out of the box.